Tony Walker, Commericial Director at Tunstall Healthcare talks about the importance of dementia friendly week and how Tunstall supports the campaign.

 - A set of key considerations for commissioners, assessment teams and people with dementia and their carers around buying technology

-To help break down some of these key areas of the charter, we worked with the Alzheimer’s Society create an infographic based
+To help break down some of these key areas of the charter, we worked with the Alzheimer’s Society create an infographic based around individual scenarios and how specific technology could help them.
+The full infographic suite can be found on the Alzheimer’s Society website.

 Supporting dementia at Tunstall